TDROP1/alx-system_engineering-devops/0x00-shell_basics/README.md

 13-symbolic_link create a shortcut to the ls file in bin folder ln -s create a symbolic link then specify the ln -s destination linkname
 14-copy_html copies html files and doesnt overwrite because of cp -n options meaning no overwrite 15-move upper case files mv [[:upper:]]
-16-clean emacs deleteall files starting with ~ used rm ~*
+16-clean emacs deleteall files ending with ~ used rm *~